-Figure 7: t-channel 2-gluon exchange elastic J/Ψ photoproduction mechanism.
+Figure 6: t-channel 2-gluon exchange elastic J/Ψ photoproduction mechanism.

 In the proposed experiment we are not concerned with the elastic t-channel production of J/Ψ , which we consider to be a physics background, but are rather interested in confirming the possible resonance production of the J/Ψ through the decay of the newly discovered states at LHCb, namely $P_c(4450)$ and $P_c(4380)$.
-This production is typically described by an s- and u-channel production of these resonances according to the diagrams of Fig. 8.
-More specifically it is a search for $P_c(4450)$ that we are focused on in this proposal. $P_c(4380)$ is broader with a lower cross section, and thus requires a more challenging setup to be determined cleanly.
+This production is typically described by an s- and u-channel production of these resonances according to the diagrams of Fig. 7.
+More specifically it is $P_c(4450)$ that we are focused on in this proposal. $P_c(4380)$ is broader with less coupling strength and thus requires a more challenging setup to be determined cleanly.

-Figure 8: s- (a) and u- (b) channel resonant production of J/Ψ through P_c .
+Figure 7: s- (a) and u- (b) channel resonant production of J/Ψ through P_c .

 Therefore, in this experiment the challenge is to separate the two different processes, one that we consider to be a physics background (t-channel production of J/Ψ) and one that is our important signal (s- and u-channel resonant production through P_c).
-We propose to use spectrometer settings that will dramatically reduce the acceptance of the t-channel production of the J/Ψ relative to the s- and u-channel resonant production of $P_c(4450)$.
-These setting were optimized using a multidimensional scan of the acceptance for both spectrometers in the full phase space.